 As a new immigrant, the first thing you learn about money is Credit Record/Score.
-A credit record follows you everywhere you go; applying for credit cards, loans to buy homes, cars, or study and even utility or phone connection.
+A credit record follows you everywhere you go; applying for credit cards, loans to buy homes, cars, join an academic institution and even to pay for utility or phone connection.
 One way or another, someone will check your credit record.

 It is therefore important to be equipped with basic money management skills.
 That is why for this month, wakenyacanada.com will bring you a series of short articles related to money management.

 Money – What is it?

 Money isn’t just about goods and services.
 Money influences how we feel about ourselves and other people.
 More money is not the answer, gaining control is.